Marianne Bernadotte: Philanthropy

-Adhering to the concept of Noblesse oblige, since the 1960s Bernadotte has been deeply involved with concerns in the areas of physical handicaps, health, research and the arts.
+Adhering to the concept of Noblesse oblige, from the 1960s onwards, Bernadotte was deeply involved with concerns in the areas of physical handicaps, health, research and the arts.

 One of her first involvements was publicity and funding work for the Swedish Permobil electric wheelchair designed by Per Uddén, who has credited her efforts in making it a field leader and "creating liberty for hundreds of thousands of people with mobility problems all over the world".

-In the 1980s Bernadotte joined several professors in launching an academy to coordinate international dyslexia research and support young researchers.
-As of 2006 she has an Honorary Doctorate from the University of Bologna's Institute of Psychology in recognition of her contributions to dyslexia research.
-She is also Honorary Chairman of The Swedish Dyslexia Foundation and Swedish Dyslexia Association and Honorary President of The International Rodin Remediation Academy (Stilikon ... p.
-141).
+In the 1980s, Bernadotte joined several professors in launching an academy to coordinate international dyslexia research and support young researchers.
+In 1982, for her husband's 75th birthday, he asked for no gifts other than financial contributions to the recently founded Marianne & Sigvard Bernadotte Arts Fund which awards annual scholarships to young students of music, theatre, design and art, enabling young artists to develop their talents early in their careers.
+Such honorees who have succeeded well include actors Rikard Wolff, Björn Kjellman, and Melinda Kinnaman, and designers Behnaz Aram and Sandra Backlund.
+Bernadotte personally introduced these talents every year at a well-attended Stockholm ceremony on 7 June, Sigvard's birthday, and handed over their scholarships.

-In 1988 Professor Gunnar Lennerstrand wanted to start a Stockholm center for children's eye care.
-Bernadotte began fundraising efforts, procured valuable artwork from artist friends and was assisted by other prominent members of Stadsbrudskåren (Urban Women's Corps, which she has belonged to since it was founded in 1965) for an auction at Bukowskis in 1990 which brought in SEK 1.2 million.
+In 1988, Professor Gunnar Lennerstrand wanted to start a Stockholm center for children's eye care.
+Bernadotte began fundraising efforts, procured valuable artwork from artist friends and was assisted by other prominent members of Stadsbrudskåren (Urban Women's Corps, which she belonged to since it was founded in 1965) for an auction at Bukowskis in 1990 which brought in SEK 1.2 million.
 Just before that she and Sigvard Bernadotte had founded the Sigvard & Marianne Bernadotte Research Foundation for Children’s Eye Care which gives grants to researchers and has led to documentation and treatment of eye problems in the prematurely born.
-Since 1992 over 20 million SEK have been awarded by the foundation and a prize in Bernadotte's name has also been given for clinical research.
-She has also founded The International Research Foundation for Children’s Eye Care Inc. and The Marianne Bernadotte Scholarship Fund for Prominent Dyslexia Research and Education, and through these and other civic commitments actively supports public and voluntary service.
+Since 1992, over 20 million SEK have been awarded by the foundation and a prize in Bernadotte's name has also been given for clinical research.
+She also founded The International Research Foundation for Children’s Eye Care Inc. and The Marianne Bernadotte Scholarship Fund for Prominent Dyslexia Research and Education, and through these and other civic commitments actively supports public and voluntary service.
 The over 300 members of the Friendship Association of the Prince Sigvard Bernadotte and Princess Marianne Bernadotte Couple include top Swedish business people who also contribute considerably to these charities.
+In 1998, she was awarded an Honorary Doctorate of Medicine by that institute, and Marianne Bernadotte Center, founded in 2013, is slated to move into new facilities there from its current location at St. Eriks Hospital in Stockholm.